mui/mui-x/docs/src/pages/components/data-grid/state/state.md

 ## Initialize the state

 Some state keys can be initialized with the `initialState` prop.
-This prop has the same format as the returned value of `apiRef.current.exportState()`.

 > ⚠️ The `initialState` can only be used to set the initial value of the state, the grid will not react if you change the `initialState` value later on.
 >